litmuschaos/v1-litmus-docs/docs/co-userguide.md

 kubectl apply -f engine-nginx.yaml
 ```

-- Refer the ChaosEngine Status (or alternately, the corresponding ChaosResult resource)
-to know the status of each experiment.
+- Refer the chaosresult status to know the status of each experiment.
 The spec.verdict is set to Running when the experiment
 is in progress, eventually changing to pass or fail.

 ```
-kubectl describe chaosresult pod-delete
+kubectl describe chaosresult <chaosengine-name>-<experiment-name>
 ```
+NOTE: For a more detailed guide, with examples/output snippets, please refer: https://github.com/litmuschaos/community/tree/master/feature-demos/chaos-operator-workflow

 <br>